dbt-labs/jaffle_shop_metrics/README.md

 ### Differences From Jaffle Shop
 There are a few differences in this example project when compared directly to jaffle_shop.
 They are:
+- Restructuring the project based on the new guidance in [How we structure our projects](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview)
 - Customers:
     - Removing the customer_lifetime_value field from customers.
     - Adding a customer_status field to customers